Indian steel sector’s metallics needs apparent, McKinsey says

 Recycling Today archives

-The growing economy of India is poised to increase steel consumption and production in the nation.
+The growing Indian economy is poised to increase steel consumption and production in the nation.
 Mills in India likely produced about 160 million metric tons (mtt) of crude steel last year, and that total could rise to as high as 260 million mmt by 2035, according to some estimates.

-A December 2025 article by staff members and contributors to global consulting firm McKinsey & Co. says recycled steel “is emerging as a critical, yet limited, resource,” in the nation.
+A December 2025 report from global consulting firm McKinsey & Co. says recycled steel is emerging as a critical, yet limited, resource in India.

-India consumed approximately 33 mmt of steel scrap during its 2024 fiscal year 2024, of which 30 percent was imported, write India-based McKinsey staff members Prabhav Sharma and Rajat Gupta and co-authors Ankit Agarwal and Amit Aggarwal.
+India consumed approximately 33 mmt of steel scrap during its 2024 fiscal year, of which 30 percent was imported, according to India-based McKinsey staff members Prabhav Sharma and Rajat Gupta and co-authors Ankit Agarwal and Amit Aggarwal.

-“To meet the evolving demands and ensure business sustainability, Indian steelmakers may need to assess and optimize their portfolios,” write the McKinsey article authors.
-“The pathways for a low-carbon future include developing a road map for integrating low-carbon technologies such as natural gas and hydrogen-direct-reduced iron (DRI)” investments, they say.
+“To meet the evolving demands and ensure business sustainability, Indian steelmakers may need to assess and optimize their portfolios,” the McKinsey report says.
+“The pathways for a low-carbon future include developing a road map for integrating low-carbon technologies such as natural gas and hydrogen-direct-reduced iron."

-The full article, titled “Strengthening the future: Steel for growth and resilience,” can be found on the McKinsey website.
+The full report, titled “Strengthening the future: Steel for growth and resilience,” can be found on the McKinsey website.